We're going to be talking about, we're going to be talking about Julian Assange.

 If he goes to trial, there's a good chance he might get executed for these crimes.

-Because guys, the Espionage Act carries, you could get a life sentence or um or get the death penalty For it.
+Because guys, the Espionage Act carries, you could get a life sentence or get the death penalty for it, okay?

-So it's not a good look for an Australian citizen to get extra out of the United States, found guilty of the espionage act, and then killed.
+So it's not a good look for an Australian citizen to get extradited in the United States, found guilty of the Espionage Act, and then killed.

 And then on top of that, he's a journalist.